 Maple syrup-You will use 1 tablespoon of Maple syrup to give the batter some of nature’s sweetness.
 I use 100% maple syrup with no added sugar!

-Optional: For best result, cook batter in a thin layer of coconut oil!
+Optional: For the best result, cook the batter in a thin layer of coconut oil!

 Are Paleo Pancakes good for you?